 Join College of Chemistry alumni, students, parents, and friends for a continental breakfast prior to Professor David Schaffer’s faculty seminar, “Evolving New Synthetic Viruses: Sparking the Gene Therapy Revolution.”

-Catherine Wolfram will explore current energy policy issues such as climate change and efforts to reduce emissions from the energy sector, the link between energy and economic development, and the use of big data to inform energy policy.
+Catherine Wolfram will share her insights on some of today’s top energy policy issues.
+Join us for an illuminating discussion about climate change and efforts to reduce emissions from the energy sector, the link between energy and economic development, and the use of big data to inform energy policy.

-Wolfram has been at UC Berkeley for 15 years and has twice been honored with the Earl F. Cheit Award for Excellence in Teaching.
-Wolfram earned her B.A. in economics from Harvard University and Ph.D. in economics from MIT.
-She has served as the associate editor for The Economics Journal and The Journal of Industrial Economics.
-Today, her research focus is on energy markets and environmental regulation.
+Wolfram has been at Berkeley for 15 years and has twice been honored with the Earl F. Cheit Award for Excellence in Teaching.
+Her current research focuses on energy markets and environmental regulation.
 She is a faculty scientist in the environmental energy technologies division of the Lawrence Berkeley National Laboratory.

 Gene therapy has been increasingly successful in human clinical trials for rare diseases, but much better gene delivery vehicles are needed to expand these successes to the treatment of the majority of conditions.
 Learn about directed vector evolution, an exciting new technology used to create viruses specifically designed for more targeted delivery.

-Schaffer received his undergraduate degree from Stanford and his Ph.D. from MIT.
-His postdoctoral research was focused on neural stem cells and viral gene delivery vehicles at the Salk Institute for Biological Studies in La Jolla.
-In 1999, Schaffer joined the Berkeley campus with a joint appointment in Chemical & Biomolecular Engineering and at the Helen Wills Neuroscience Institute, the latter of which investigates fundamental questions about how the brain functions.
+Schaffer’s postdoctoral research at the Salk Institute for Biological Studies was focused on neural stem cells and viral gene delivery vehicles.
+He joined the Berkeley campus in 1999 and holds a joint appointment with the Helen Wills Neuroscience Institute.
 He has been affiliated with the Berkeley Stem Cell Center since 2007 and currently serves as its director.

 Budding engineers, artists, and game-changers from many fields meet at the Jacobs Institute for Design Innovation to turn visionary ideas into designs to help improve the world.
 The new Jacobs Hall is home to the institute.
 With five design studios and the latest equipment for rapid prototyping and digital fabrication, it provides space and resources so students can learn by doing.
-Björn Hartmann will present the history and vision behind the institute and share how design education will play a crucial role in our students’ futures.
+Learn about the history and vision behind the institute and how design education will play a crucial role in our students’ futures.

-Hartmann received a B.A. in communications, B.S.E. in digital media design, and M.S.E. in computer and information science from the University of Pennsylvania in 2002.
-He received his Ph.D. in computer science from Stanford University in 2009.
+Hartmann received his Ph.D. in computer science from Stanford University in 2009.
 His research in human-computer interaction focuses on the creation and evaluation of user interface design tools, end-user programming environments, and ubiquitous computing tool kits.
 He co-founded the CITRIS Invention Lab, a precursor to the Jacobs Institute.